So you bought a new car, truck or boat. Now what?

 - Leased Vehicle - need Washington Department of Revenue Tax Number

-- Cash, check, money order, debit or credit card (There is a convenience fee for debit and credit cards)
+- Cash, check, money order, debit or credit card (except VISA credit cards).
+A convenience fee is charged for debit and credit cards.

 What about special or personalized license plates?